The Best Career Advice From 30 Leaders In The Nursing Field

 My advice to new RN’s is that you don’t have to go it alone to improve your working conditions.
 The best way to ensure that staffing levels are sufficient to deliver quality care, that RN’s are not forced to work mandatory overtime, and that RN’s have a voice in their workplace is to organize by forming a union.
 A union is simply an organized association of workers, often in a trade or profession, formed to protect and further their rights and interests.

-Collective bargaining enhances the ability for RN’s to achieve their professional goals such patient advocacy, RN clinical autonomy, and practice-environment improvement.
+Collective bargaining enhances the ability for RN’s to achieve their professional goals such as patient advocacy, RN clinical autonomy, and practice-environment improvement.

 For example, some RN collective bargaining Agreements contain provisions that govern RN-patient workload limits, ensure training and education when new technology or policies are introduced, or provide objectivity and review when promotional opportunities occur.